obsidiandynamics/zerolog/README.md

 ## Transforms
 Often we won't have the luxury of invoking a single no-arg method on an object to obtain a nice, log-friendly representation.
 Zlg provides a convenient way of extracting a lazily-evaluated transform into a separate static method, taking a single argument — the object to transform.

 In the next example, we are searching for a person's name from a list of people.
 If the name isn't found, we'd like to log the list's contents, but not reveal people's surnames.
 The transform in question is a static `tokeniseSurnames()` function, taking a collection of `Name` objects.
-To append the transform, we call the overloaded `arg(T value, Function<? super T, ?> transform)` method in the log chain, providing both the raw (untransformed) value and the transform method reference.
+To append the transform, we use the `Args.map(Supplier, Function)` utility method, providing both the raw (untransformed) value reference and the transform method reference.
 The rest is Zlg's problem.

 ```java
 private static final Zlg zlg = Zlg.forDeclaringClass().get();